 Bullying is the act of intimidating or harassing, mistreating or oppressing someone.
 And sadly, we are finding increased incidents of bullying in children as young as preschool age.

 What, you ask?
 Is there such a thing as a preschool bully?
 Aren’t children who hit or boss someone around during this age just “being preschoolers”?
 No, not necessarily.

 You are right in thinking there isn’t a preschool child on the face of the earth that hasn’t hit someone or yanked a toy out of another child’s hand.
 Every preschooler has their bossy moments and the occasional unkind remarks to another child.

-But when that behavior is the norm rather than the exception i.e. your child has been labelled as a "preschool bully", there needs to be intentional and consistent intervention.
-These behavioral patterns must be changed while the child is still moldable and changeable.
+But when that behaviour is the norm rather than the exception i.e. your child has been labelled as a “preschool bully”, there needs to be intentional and consistent intervention.
+These behavioural patterns must be changed while the child is still moldable and changeable.

 There are two sides of the proverbial fence when it comes to preschool bullies: the ‘victim’ side and the ‘perpetrator’ side.

-If your child is the perpetrator, the first and sometimes most difficult task is to admit to yourself that your child needs behavior modification.
-Once you realize this, you need to determine the source or reason for their behavior.
+If your child is the perpetrator, the first and sometimes most difficult task is to admit to yourself that your child needs behaviour modification.
+Once you realise this, you need to determine the source or reason for their behaviour.

 You can start by answering these questions: